Lowest Prices On The Market This Memorial Day!

-If you wake up feeling tired and irritable on a regular basis, it might be because you are snoring the night away every evening after you fall asleep.
+If you wake up feeling tired and irritable on a regular basis, it might be because you are snoring the night away while you sleep.
 If you sleep next to someone who often snores, you already know why you are waking up exhausted and peeved every morning.

 So, why do we snore?
-Snoring occurs when air is unable to freely move through our nose and throat while we sleep.
+Snoring occurs when air is unable to move freely through our nose and throat while we sleep.
 As air struggles to move through the passageway, the surrounding tissues vibrate, which produces that oh so familiar, obnoxious sound.
-This can result from…
+Snoring can be a result of…

 Age — The older we get, the more likely humans are to snore.